 6.2.2 Where the Foster Carer is not in Agreement

 Where the foster carer does not agree in writing to the revision of their terms of approval, then the representations/review procedure as set out in Section 6.1 Proposal to Terminate Foster Carer's Approval will apply.

+Where the review recommendations termination of approval of the Foster Carer or any change to the approval, which the Foster Carer is not in agreement with the Foster carer is entitled for independent support to be provided through Foster Talk.

 7. Updates on Checks